Welcome to Forget-Me-Not Quail Farm of Maine

 Learn How to Raise Coturnix Quail

-Quail are pretty simple once you find your rhythm, but getting there can feel like a lot in the beginning.
+Quail are pretty simple once you get the hang of it, but getting there can feel like a lot in the beginning.
 That’s where I come in.
-I’ve made just about every mistake you can make, and I share what really works so you don’t have to figure it all out the hard way.
+I’ve made just about every mistake you can make, and I share what works so you don’t have to figure it all out the hard way.

 Breeding for Health, Size & Strong Color Lines